rvedotrc/aws-cloudformation-stack-states/README.md

 If anything goes wrong, then CloudFormation may attempt to roll back to the previous steady state.
-This is done essentially by replaying the steps done so far, but in reverse order, and with the sense of all the changes reverse (create instead of delete, and vice versa).
+This is done essentially by replaying the steps done so far, but in reverse order, and with the sense of all the changes reversed (create instead of delete, and vice versa).

 CreateStack